Reckless (Kenyan TV series)

 Reckless is a 2025 Kenyan television drama series series that is streaming on Showmax.

-The show premiered on 23 June 2025 and is produced by Auka Gecheo and Eddah Kiruhi under Live Eye Limited.
+The show premiered on 23 June 2025 and is produced by Auka Gecheo, King Muriuki and Eddah Kiruhi under Live Eye Limited.
 It stars an ensemble cast that includes Brian Abajah, Georgina Mbira, Godfrey Odhiambo among others.

 Plot

 Reckless follows the Sonoko brothers, who find themselves at a crossroads following a tragic accident during an illegal street race.
 They are forced to flee the big city and must navigate the harsh realities of life in a remote village while trying protecting their family’s legacy.